-Mr Krewatch also gave us a demonstration on remodeling of old lamps into semi-indirect.
+Mr Krewatch also gave us a demonstration on remod-

 At the close of our meeting our hostess served chocolate fudge cake and coffee.

 Those members present were Mesdames Bertolina, Coffman, Griggs, Horstman, Krouse, Sommers, and Strottlemeyer.

 We are looking forward to our next meeting on "Living Room Arrangements for Family Needs".